Tinkerforge/red-brick/image/readme.txt

 to get the kernel and u-boot source code.
 Now the source can be patched and compiled, run

- ./patch-source.sh <image-config-name>
+ ./patch-source.sh <config-name>
- ./compile-source.sh <image-config-name>
+ ./compile-source.sh <config-name>

-The <image-config-name> option selects the image configuration to use.
-See the image_<image-config-name>.conf files in the config directory for available image configurations.
+The <config-name> option selects the image configuration to use.
+See the image_<config-name>.conf files in the config directory for available configurations.
 For example:

+ ./patch-source.sh full
  ./compile-source.sh full

 Finally run

- sudo ./make-image.sh <image-config-name>
+ sudo ./make-image.sh <config-name>

 which creates the image file in the output directory.
 This can be transfered to an SD card now.